An inspirational story of courage and resilience, that reveals the transformative power of story-telling through the arts.

 The Baulkham Hills African Ladies Troupe had its World Premiere at the Sydney Film Festival in June and was named one of the top five Australian documentaries in the Audience Awards.
 Following two sell-out screenings at the Melbourne International Film Festival, it came third in the Audience Awards for documentary.

 Heartrending, heartfelt and ultimately uplifting, the film offers a message of hope and support for women and children who have suffered around the world, whether in the context of war, or in a domestic situation.

-We encourage community leaders and organisations to host their own screening of The Baulkham Hills African Ladies Troupe.
-You can hold a screening at any venue in Australia, at the time and date of your choosing.
+We encourage community leaders and organisations to host their own screening of The Baulkham Hills African Ladies Troupe in their local cinemas.
+Help create a more compassionate conversation about refugees and violence against women.

 This unique and exceptional project aims to be a catalyst for open dialogue about violence within communities all over the world, including schools, government bodies and social impact groups.